 As a member of ABSW, you will get access to a whole host of benefits including discounted rates to conferences, professional development and networking events, access to resources and much, much more.

-You will also be able to develop your network to science journalists around the world through the ABSW membership of the World Federation of Science Journalists.
-The ABSW is twinned with the Ugandan Science Journalists’ Association through a World Federation of Science Journalists twinning scheme.
+You will also be able to develop your network to science journalists around the world through the ABSW memberships of the World Federation of Science Journalists and European Federation for Science Journalism.

 Raise your profile